Din1225/Tom-and-Jerries/README.md

   4. [mouse axis] slowly move cat to the axis of mouse at that time
   5. [B] increase 2000 dollars(using for deal with bugs)

-# end of the game
+# End of the game
 There's an animation in the end.